 Time Travel to New France: Experience This Unique Event in Québec City

-Québec City’s living history becomes even more vibrant during the Fêtes de la Nouvelle-France TD (New France Festival), from August 1 to 4, 2024.
-This event transports us back to the era of New France, offering a glimpse into the lives of Indigenous peoples and French colonists during the 17th and 18th centuries.
+Québec City’s living history becomes even more vibrant during the Fêtes de la Nouvelle-France (New France Festival), held from August 6 to 9, 2026.
+This free event transports us back to the era of New France, offering a glimpse into the lives of French colonists and Indigenous peoples during the 17th and 18th centuries.

 Explore Old Québec’s Heritage